 Because of the difficulties in differentiating ASDs from asymptomatic patency of the foramen ovale, the precise incidence of ASD in neonatal life is difficult to establish.
 A patent foramen ovale may be present in up to 30% of normal adults (Kerut et al., 2006).
 ASDs comprise 7.5% of all congenital cardiac malformations (Ferencz et al., 1987).
 In one population series, the incidence of ASD was 6 in 10,000 total births (Mitchell et al., 1971).

 Prenatal sonographic diagnosis of ASD is problematic because the differentiation between a normal patent foramen ovale and true ASD may be difficult.
-The foramen ovale normally increases in size linearly with advancing ...
+The foramen ovale normally increases in ...